Bohun9/Bohun9/README.md

-- 👋 Hi, I’m @Bohun9
+- Hi, I'm Bohun
-- 👀 I’m interested in Computer Science and Math.
+- I'm interested in Computer Science and Math.
-- 🌱 I’m currently studying at University of Wroclaw.
+- I'm currenlty studying at University of Wroclaw.
-- 📫 How to reach me ...
+- You can reach me by email: marcinmartowicz9@gmail.com

 <!---
 Bohun9/Bohun9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.